dapr/docs/concepts/README.md

 * [**Configuration**](./configuration/README.md)

-  Dapr configuration defines a policy that affects how a Dapr sidecar hebavies, such as [distributed tracing](distributed-tracing/README.md) and [custom pipeline](middleware/middleware.md).
+  Dapr configuration defines a policy that affects how a Dapr sidecar behaves, such as [distributed tracing](distributed-tracing/README.md) and [custom pipeline](middleware/middleware.md).

 * [**Distributed Tracing**](./distributed-tracing/README.md)